Fisheries management: Environmental impacts

 The environmental impact of fishing includes issues such as the availability of fish, overfishing, fisheries, and fisheries management; as well as the impact of industrial fishing on other elements of the environment, such as bycatch.
 These issues are part of marine conservation, and are addressed in fisheries science programs.

 Fisheries also have an evolutionary impact on species, especially related to the implementation of minimum landing sizes.

 Dynamic impacts of climate change

 In the past, changing climate has affected inland and offshore fisheries and such changes are likely to continue.
 From a fisheries perspective, the specific driving factors of climate change include rising water temperature, alterations in the hydrologic cycle, changes in nutrient fluxes, and relocation of spawning and nursery habitat.
 Further, changes in such factors would affect resources at all levels of biological organization, including the genetic, organism, population, and ecosystem levels.
 Understanding how these factors affect fisheries at a more nuanced level stand as challenges that fisheries scientists, across multiple fields, still need to face.

+According to the FAO global assessment 47% of major basins important to inland fisheries were under low pressure, 40% under moderate pressure, and 13% under high pressure.
+Disaggregation by threat category revealed that the most widespread threat to inland fisheries globally is habitat degradation (54% of basins), followed by pollution (27%), climate and weather impacts (14%), and invasive species (in a small number of basins).